How To Keep Wood From Warping? (5 PROVEN Methods!)

 4. The steam machine can affect the whole wood area once to fix warping.
 It has a boiling water tank and water is fed to the wood through-hole-filled surface.

 5. Ironing machines function like steaming machines except they only heat the wood.
-Wet wood is placed on a heated ironing machine to relax wood fibers and clamp it until it reaches its original shape.
+Wet wood is placed on a heated ironing machine to relax wood fibers and clamp them until it reaches their original shape.

 The wet towel method and steam machine method are the most popular method to fix warped wood because they use heat and moisture both to un-warp wood.